quangthangggg/AutoTestRestfulAPI/README.md

 # AutoTestRestfulAPI
-This project written by Java is OOP-project to perform automated testing restfulAPI provided
+This project written by Java is OOP-project to perform automated testing restfulAPI provided To make sure running correctly, we suggest to install some thing below:
+ - Eclipse (IDE)
+ - Java
+ - Maven
+and some library that you can find in maven central: https://mvnrepository.com/repos/central
+ - RestAssured
+ - TestNG
+ - JSON in Java

 Contributors:
  - DAM VIET ANH - 20204627